JorjaFox/website/content/posts/library/self/skin-trade.md

 tags: ["Documentary", "Animal Rights"]
 website: https://www.skintradethemovie.com/
 imdb: https://www.imdb.com/title/tt1576702/
-description: "What would you do if you found out the "faux" fur trim on your neck was really made of dog fur?
+description: "What would you do if you found out the 'faux' fur trim on your neck was really made of dog fur?
 How far will the fur industry go to get you to buy real fur?"
 ---

 Originally titled Pets on Your Plate, Skin Trade is a documentary.